Budgeting for CRO: Why You Need To Set Aside a Budget and How To Create One

 “To us, it’s just as important to spend on CRO as it is to spend on our advertising or our creatives”, says Harry Cederbaum of Twillory eCommerce company.

 Rutger from Pricewise puts forth the perspective of flexibility to this.
-Though a staunch advocate of CRO, he does not agree on attaching a specific number to it.
+Though a staunch advocate of CRO, he does not agree with attaching a specific number to it.

 “If you put aside a fixed amount for CRO, you’re probably missing out on potential opportunities outside of that amount”, he says.